geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

      The list will be used only for the capabilities document generation, but will not be used to limit the actual target SRS usage in GetFeature requests.

+* **Encode coordinates measures**-Checking this setting will cause coordinate measures ("M") to be encoded in WFS output formats that support measures.
+The default (not checked) is to not encode coordinates measures.

 WCS Settings
 ^^^^^^^^^^^^